by Jeremy H • October 20, 2022

 Here’s a diagram of Netflix’s gradual transition to microservices:

 Refactoring to microservices allowed Netflix to overcome its scaling challenges and service outages.
-By 2015, Netflix’s API gateway was handling two billion daily API edge requests, managed by over 500 cloud-hosted microservices.
+By 2013, Netflix’s API gateway was handling two billion daily API edge requests, managed by over 500 cloud-hosted microservices.
 By 2017, its architecture consisted of over 700 loosely coupled microservices.
-Today, Netflix streams approximately 250 million hours of content daily to over 139 million subscribers in 190 countries, and it continues to grow.
+Today, Netflix makes around $8 billion a year and streams approximately six billion hours of content weekly to more than 220 million subscribers in 190 countries, and it continues to grow.

 Here’s a visual depiction of Netflix’s growth from 2007 to 2015: